demisto/content/Packs/Anomali_ThreatStream/Integrations/AnomaliThreatStreamv3/README.md

 - Add ***Include inactive results*** checkbox in integration settings for the ability to get inactive results.
 ### threatstream-search-intelligence
 ***
-Return filtered intelligence from ThreatStream.
+Returns filtered intelligence from ThreatStream.
 If a query is defined, it overrides all other arguments that were passed to the command.

 #### Base Command